 Here is just a little suggestion.
 Instead of having students finish this entire activity in one sitting, I would just have them get it started on the first day of school.
 I imagine in the days that follow, you might have individual reading assessments or other pre-assessments that you need to do.
 This is an ideal activity to have the rest of the class continue working on independently when you need to sit down to assess students one-on-one.
 Alternatively, it’s something you can have early finishers work on in the days/weeks to follow if needed.
 Teacher win!

 Also, if you like the idea of having students write a more traditional letter to you, the resource includes four versions of writing paper.
 Even if you plan to forego these on the first day, they could always be utilized for a writing center later in the year.

 There are two options for types of writing lines, and it also comes with full pages without illustration boxes.

 If you’d like to add this to your list of back to school activities, the book companion is in my website shop and on TPT.
 The modified version for beginning writers is available in my shop and on TPT also.

 I anticipated that some teachers might want a set of both versions (to differentiate for the diverse levels of writers in your class, or in case you might change grade levels in the future).
 You can get a discount when you get both versions of the book companion in my shop or on Teachers Pay Teachers.
 And if you don’t yet have the book companion for Our Class is a Family, you may want to check that out as well!

-If you still need your actual copy of A Letter From Your Teacher, you can grab that on Amazon.
-You will also be able to order hardcover copies on Amazon or directly through my website this summer!
-If you’d like to reserve your hardcover copy at a discounted rate, you can pre-order here.
+If you still need your actual copy of A Letter From Your Teacher, you can grab that on Amazon, or right here on my website at a discounted rate for hardcovers.